izbid/WeatherLog/README.md

 ### Running the Application Locally
 **To run the script locally:**

-1.Clone the repository.
+1. Clone the repository.
-2.Install required dependencies from requirements.txt.
+2. Install required dependencies from requirements.txt.
-3.Set up the API_TOKEN environment variable.
+3. Set up the API_TOKEN environment variable.
-4.Run python weather.py.
+4. Run python weather.py.

 **Dockerization**
 This application is also dockerized for easy deployment and scalability:

-1.Build the Docker image using the provided Dockerfile.
+1. Build the Docker image using the provided Dockerfile.
-2.Run the Docker container, passing the API_TOKEN as an environment variable.
+2. Run the Docker container, passing the API_TOKEN as an environment variable.